 Tangi Carter is a member of the Criminal Justice Act (“CJA”) Panel.
 The CJA Panel is a group of qualified and court-appointed attorneys who are eligible for appointment by the Federal Court to represent individuals in criminal cases who are unable for financial reasons to obtain counsel.
 Panel Attorneys must have demonstrated experience in, and knowledge of, the Federal Rules of Criminal Procedure, the Federal Rules of Evidence and the Federal Sentencing Guidelines.

-Tangi previously served as the Parent Representative for Lamar County Youth Court.
+Tangi previously served as the Parent Defender for Lamar County Youth Court.

 Tangi previously taught Business Law at William Carey University.
 She currently teaches Criminal Evidence and Criminal Procedure at the University of Southern Mississippi.

 Tangi is married to Mark Pryor.
-They live part-time in New Orleans, Louisiana and Hattiesburg, Mississippi with their German Shepherd, Ruby.
-In her spare time, Tangi also enjoys reading, writing, hiking, practicing yoga, and spending time with friends and family.
+They live part-time in New Orleans, Louisiana and Hattiesburg, Mississippi with their German Shepherd, Jackie.
+In her spare time, Tangi also enjoys traveling, reading, writing, hiking, yoga, and spending time with friends and family.